kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

     - This last part is RNG heavy, as you only have a 40% chance to hit Malak

 ## Version History

+**v5.6 (October 2024)**
+- Updated Zelka's shopping trip to make the Stamina purchase the preferred one
+- Added notes to Turret Skip to reflect Scout's lower defense
+- Added notes through the run to reflect differences for Male vs. Female MC

 **v5.5 (September 2024)**
 - Add a new Stasis strat for Phase 2 of Star Forge Malak